Hans Tikkanen: Chess career

 In the January 2012 FIDE list, he had an Elo rating of 2549, making him Sweden's seventh highest ranked player.

 Tikkanen is co-author with Axel Smith of the chess training book The Woodpecker Method (Quality Chess, 2018).

 Football career

-Tikkanen played besides his chess career, active football in the Swedish Division 5 Sydvästra B club Hallands Nations FF.
+Alongside his chess career, Tikkanen played football in the Swedish Division 5 Sydvästra B club Hallands Nations FF.

 Personal life

 Tikkanen is of Finnish descent through his Finnish-born father.